dolfly/nmdb/doc/design.rst

 Network interface
 =================

-The server communicates with its clients using TIPC_ messages, which are limited to 66000 bytes in size.
-It's completely connectionless, and uses the reliable datagram layer provided by TIPC_.
+The server communicates with its clients using messages, which can be delivered through TIPC_ or TCP.
+Messages are limited by design to 64k so they stay inside within TIPC_'s limits.

+TIPC_ is completely connectionless, and uses the reliable datagram layer provided by TIPC_.
 The network protocol is specified in another document, and will not be subject of analysis here.

 The interaction is very simple: the client sends a request message for an action, and the server replies to it.
 There is only one message per request,